ska-sa/spead2/doc/tut-10-send-reuse-heaps.rst

         ...
         std::vector<state> states(config.get_max_heaps());

-This makes substantial improvements: 4400 MB/s for C++ and 250 MB/s for
+This makes substantial improvements: 3300 MB/s for C++ and 210 MB/s for
 Python.

-Each loop iteration repeats all the work of setting up the heap object, even though they all have essentially the same structure.
+Each loop iteration repeats all the work of setting up a heap object, even though they all have essentially the same structure.
 What if this could be done once up front.
 This is indeed possible, but there are some complications: